 Unusual locations in Scotland for self catering breaks

 A self-catered holiday in northern Scotland is highly recommended.
 Scotland can be a long way to go is you live in the south of England but a worthwhile and interesting trip.
-It is best to fly to a northern Scottish airport such as Inverness or Aberdeen and then hire a car to get about and see as much as possible of the landscape during your holiday.
+It is best to fly to a northern Scottish airport such as Inverness or Aberdeen and then hire a car to get about and see as much as possible of the stunning landscape during your holiday.

-The beach above is near Aberdeen, the granite city, has a superb sandy beach.
+Even the city of Aberdeen, the granite city, has a superb sandy beach.
 Many beaches in the north east of Scotland, around Banff and the Aberdeenshire coast are backed by rolling sand dunes and marram grass.
 The north Sea is never warm, not even during the height of summer but little beats a walk or jog on the beach stopping to spot seals and other wildlife.
 Find somewhere to stay in this north eastern corner of Scotland to enjoy empty sand dune backed beaches, towering cliffs of the Bullers of Buchan, picturesque fishing villages such as Collieston, Whinnyfold, Cruden Bay, or further round the coast to Pennan and Crovie.
 Go wind surfing at Balmedie, fishing from numerous harbours.
 From Buckie take a boat out to sea to spot dolphins and whales.
 Other places to visit are Balmoral, Haddo House and Bennachie for hill walking.